Angewandte Chemie: Publication history

-Several journals have merged into Angewandte, including Chemische Technik/Chemische Apparatur in 1947 and Zeitschrift für Chemie in 1990.
+Several journals have merged into Angewandte Chemie, including Chemische Technik/Chemische Apparatur in 1947 and Zeitschrift für Chemie in 1990.

 2020 controversy

-In June 2020, the journal withdrew a paper by Tomas Hudlicky from Brock University, "Organic synthesis—Where now?" is thirty years old.
-A reflection on the current state of affairs, stating that it was "accepted after peer review and appears as an Accepted Article online prior to editing, proofing, and formal publication of the final Version of Record".
-The paper drew opprobrium for criticizing the alleged "preferential status" of women and minorities in chemistry.
+In June 2020, the journal withdrew a paper by Tomas Hudlicky (Brock University), "Organic synthesis—Where now?" is thirty years old.
+A reflection on the current state of affairs, stating that it was "accepted after peer review and appears as an accepted article online prior to editing, proofing, and formal publication of the final Version of Record".
+The paper drew backlash for criticizing the alleged "preferential status" of women and minorities in chemistry.

-The journal withdrew the paper within hours, stating "[the ] paper contains opinions that don't reflect our values and has been removed. [...]
+The journal withdrew the paper within hours, stating that the "paper contains opinions that don't reflect our values and has been removed. [...]
 Something went very wrong here and we're committed to do better."
 Additionally, 16 members of the journal's advisory board resigned on 8 June.
 On the same day it was reported that two editors had been suspended for passing the article.
-As a consequence a shaping a new version of the journal begun, with diversity, equity, and inclusion, transparency, and a continued commitment to scientific excellence as the guiding principles.
+As a consequence, shaping of a new version of the journal begun, with diversity, equity, and inclusion, transparency, and a continued commitment to scientific excellence as the guiding principles.
 A new editorial team was formed additionally.

 Hudlicky responded to the backlash and retraction stating "I stand by the views I wished to express in the essay, some of which are common knowledge, while others were duly cited from primary and secondary sources".
-Following a condemnation by Brock University's former vice-President, he was defended by the Canadian Association of University Teachers and Brock University Faculty Association.
+Following a condemnation by Brock University's former vice-president, he was defended by the Canadian Association of University Teachers and Brock University Faculty Association.
 Subsequently, he edited and republished the article on his own website.

 Impact factor

-While it has been suggested that Angewandte's impact factor is as high as it is in comparison to other chemistry journals because the journal contains reviews, the editors claim this effect is too small to explain the difference or affect the ranking of the journal in its subject group.
+While it has been suggested that the journal's impact factor is as high as it is in comparison to other chemistry journals because the journal contains reviews, the editors claim this effect is too small to explain the difference or affect the ranking of the journal in its subject group.